skpr/proxy-app/README.md

 Reverse Proxy App
 =======================

-A lightweight and re-usable & configurable proxy app.
+A lightweight, re-usable & configurable proxy app.

 ## What problem are we solving?